 One way that Spiculus trained was with The Tetrad System.
 This divided training into 4-day cycles, each focusing on a different type of training.

 Day 1 was the day of preparation and consisted of short, high-intensity workouts that prepared the athlete for the next day’s workout.
+Translating this to today’s training, this would include training methods like high-intensity interval training and sprints.

 Day 2 was the killer day.
 It consisted of long, strenuous exercises and served as an all-out test of the athlete’s potential.
 He was meant to give 110% during this day.
+In today’s training, this would involve your main lifts: squats, deadlifts, pull-ups, and other main exercises we use with barbells and dumbbells.

 Day 3 was the rest day.
 Athletes would either rest or perform only very light exercise.
 The ancients knew that you needed rest in order to recover and incorporated this principle in their training systems.
+Sure, they may not have had Thera guns or fancy cryo chambers, but they still had plenty of options to prioritize recovery.

 Galen, an ancient Roman physician (no, I’m not talking about the smart chimps from Planet of the Apes) got his start at a gladiator school.
 After treating so many gladiator’s injuries, he developed several principles for training.